 At CRMSS 2021, we will perform all three of these magnetic, captivating, powerful, and mysterious pieces.
 This theme also allows us the opportunity of exploring the music of Josquin's contemporaries, those who influenced him, and the generations of later composers upon whom he had such an impact.
 Broadly speaking, we will open out from just looking at Josquin, Rore, and Lassus, and explore as much of the Franco-Flemish musical style as we can, though these three men were among its leading standard bearers for more than 150 years.
 As always, we will cover as much of the varied music written over the vast era we call 'The Renaissance' as we can, focussing ourselves on music connected with the Low Countries and northern France.
 This area, the 'cradle of polyphony' offers us so much.

-Beyond the Ordinary also speaks of the wider ambitions of our expeirence together at CRMSS.
+Beyond the Ordinary also speaks of the wider ambitions of our experience together at CRMSS.
 We explore the unusual, the powerful, the challenging, and we seek out the intensity of Renaissance polyphonic music in all its richness.
 This music is not 'ordinary' or 'normal' or even 'comfortable'.
 It is fascinating, enthralling, and - very literally - extraordinary!
 We hope you will come away from CRMSS with an understanding of this music as being alive, vivid, and powerful, and well 'beyond the ordinary'.

-What types of singing happens at CRMSS?
+What types of singing happen at CRMSS?

 A major focus of the week's work will be singing together as one chamber-choir sized ensemble, exploring larger scale, mainly sacred a capella music of the Renaissance.
 The specific repertoire chosen will depend on the distribution of voices amongst the course participants, and the repertoire selections will conform with the theme of this year's course.

-We will also divide the participants into two smaller chamber groups which will work separately, as well as the tutti singing we will do together.
+If numbers allow, we will also divide the participants into two smaller chamber groups which will work separately, as well as the tutti singing we will do together.

 While the majority of our time will be spent preparing ensemble music in choral and small group contexts, good solo vocal technique is of course essential for good singing.
 This applies to music written in any style and from any time period.
-While Greg will conduct the full group in choral sessions each day, Emily Atkinson and Andrew Pickett will provide solo singing tuition for all the course participants as well.

 Consort singing: one and two per part vocal chamber music